Skip to content

 Priority civil preparedness sectors

 All civil preparedness sectors in the civil defence will receive additional funding during the period 2025–2030.
 Society’s functionality is vital for the Swedish Armed Forces to be able to carry out its duties.
 Some civil preparedness sectors have therefore been given special priority.
-These include electronic communications and postal services, food supply and drinking water, health and social care, transport, energy supply, rescue services and protection of the civilian population.
+These include Electronic communications and postal services, Food supply and drinking water, Health, medical care and welfare, Transport, Energy supply and Civil protection.

 Coordination and command of the civil defence